CCBDA-UPC/Assignments-2025/Lab04.md

 <a name="Tasks43"/>

-## Task 4.3: Get insights of a website images using AWS Rekognition
+## Task 4.3: Get insights of website images using AWS Rekognition

-Using the code above build a python application that obtains some insights out of a website images.
+Using the code above build a Python application that obtains some insights out of website images.
 You are free to use any AWS Rekognition functionality.

 **Q431 What is the goal of your application?**

-**Q432 Include the code modifications and eventual new files in the repo.
-Add your thoughts about the above task.**
+Include the code modifications and eventual new files in the repo.

+**Q432  Add your thoughts about the application developed and the results that you have obtained.**

-Make sure that you have updated your local GitHub repository (using the `git`commands `add`, `commit` and `push`) with all the files generated during this session.
+Make sure that you have updated your local GitHub repository (using the `git` commands `add`, `commit`, and `push`) with all the files generated during this session.

 **Before the deadline**, all team members shall push their responses to their private *https://github.com/CCBDA-UPC/2024-4-xx* repository.